 Indiana Injury Facts

 - Injury is the leading cause of death for Hoosiers ages 1 through 44 years, and the fifth leading cause of death overall.

-- The estimated economic impact of motor vehicle crashes for Indiana in 2000 was more than $4 billion or $715 per capita.
-Motor vehicle traffic collisionskilled 947 Hoosiers in 2011.
+- The estimated economic impact of fatal motor vehicle crashes for Indiana in 2010 was more than $903 million.

 United States Injury Facts

-- More than 2.8 million people are hospitalized with injury each year (WISQARS).
+- More than 2.8 million people are hospitalized with injury each year.

-- More than 31 million people are treated in U.S. Emergency Department for injury each year (WISQARS).
+- More than 31 million people are treated in U.S. Emergency Departments for injury each year.

-*Sources: National Center for Health Statistics, WISQARS, and Indiana State Health Department (ISDH) Division of Trauma and Injury Prevention, and the Fatality Analysis Reporting System (FARS)
+*Sources: National Center for Health Statistics, WISQARS, Indiana State Health Department (ISDH) Division of Trauma and Injury Prevention, and the Fatality Analysis Reporting System (FARS)

 The ISDH Division of Trauma and Injury Prevention will disseminate descriptive statistical information to those entities throughout the state having an interest in preventive control strategies.
 The program's goal is to develop a functional surveillance system for all injuries and establish a core injury team for the state.